(Influenza Immunization or Flu Shot)

 - Patient Comments: Flu Vaccination - Side Effects

-Flu vaccine facts
+Flu vaccine (flu shot) facts

 - Each year, the influenza virus can change slightly, making the vaccine used in previous years ineffective.